BRAVE Framework for Thinking About Culture

 Interviews

-BRAVE has direct applicability to the "Fit" question: "Can we stand working with you?"
+BRAVE has direct applicability to the “Fit” question: “Can we tolerate working with you?”
 (One of the only three interview questions.)
-It is useful to probe interviewees' past Behaviors, experience Relating to colleagues, Attitudes, Values, and work Environments they've created in order to help assess how well they will fit with the organization's current culture and move it in a desireable direction.
+It is useful to probe interviewees’ past Behaviors, experience Relating to colleagues, Attitudes, Values, and work Environments they’ve created in order to help assess how well they will fit with the organization’s current culture and move it in a desireable direction.

 Due Diligence